Free consultation

 The Proof Needed to Establish Negligence

-Establishing the four elements of negligence can be challenging, and this revolves around an attorney gathering as much evidence as possible.
+Establishing the four elements of negligence can be challenging, and this revolves around an accident attorney gathering as much evidence as possible.
 Again, every personal injury claim is different, so the process of gathering evidence and the types of evidence gathered will vary depending on the situation at hand.

 However, without evidence, there is often no way to know whether or not a breach of duty occurred and whether the breach caused the injuries.